 Basically, all of these ingredients were mixed together in an airtight mason jar.
 The ingredients for the brining included the pork, water, brown sugar, Kosher salt, some of the dry rub mixture, and bay leaves.

 To make the brine, I mixed together the water, brown sugar, dry rub, and bay leaves in a large bowl.
 I then poured the brining liquid on the pork, which had been placed in a large plastic container, and refrigerated it for 24 hours.
 You could also use a 2 gallon ziploc bag to hold the pork and the brining liquid.

 After 24 hours, I removed the pork from the brining liquid, rinsed it well, and patted it dry with paper towels.

 I placed the pork in a large disposable aluminum pan, and generously rubbed it all over with the dry rub.

 I inserted a temperature probe into the middle of the pork, making sure that I didn’t hit the bone, and placed the pork into a 225°F oven for 7-1/2 hours, until the temperature registered 200°F. The smell was incredible.
 I turned off the oven and left the pork in the oven for another half hour or so.
 I could have left it for longer, but I needed the oven to make Betsy’s Potatoes that I served with the pulled pork.

 I let the pork cool a bit, and then proceeded to shred it with two forks after discarding the remaining fat.
 I couldn’t help having a little taste here and there.
 Oh my, was it good!

 As I said before, the pulled pork was delicious on its own.
-However, served it with my balsamic barbecue sauce on homemade hamburger buns.
+However, I served it with my balsamic barbecue sauce on homemade hamburger buns.
+And paired it with Betsy’s Potatoes and my Creamy Southern Coleslaw.
 It was incredible.
 Yum!